BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Software.md

 ### 7. Amira Reveals Her Identity [Progressive Trust]

-> _Problem Solved:_ Amira now wants to reveal her personal information to take advantage of her programming expertise.
+> _Problem Solved:_ Amira now wants to reveal her personal information to take advantage of her programming success.

 Amira receives considerable acclaim for her work on SisterSpace, especially as she expands the app over the new few years.
 She eventually decides that could leave behind her stodgy bank career to do activist programming full time, but to do so, she must prove she's `bwhacker`!
 She's prepared to start the process by revealing her identity to a few additional activist-focused clients.

 Fortunately, she planned for this from the start.
 Her `signerInfo` actually contains considerable personally identifying information, she just salted and elided it so that it couldn't be correlated.
-All she needs to do now is either produce a partially or entirely unelided version of her signed `signerInfo` envelope or just offer up the unelided assertions for indivual parts of the envelopes.
+All she needs to do now is either produce a partially or entirely unelided version of her signed `signerInfo` envelope or just offer up the unelided assertions for individual parts of the envelopes.
 Either will allow a validator to check the hashes and see that Amira's information matches what Ben signed off on in the original envelope.

 She starts out by revealing her other GitHub ID, which does use her actual first name, but which doesn't have any other connections to her identity:
 ```